The Browser Edge will soon warn you if you go to close multiple tabs to avoid unwanted accidents.

 Once your command to close the entire window is activated, Microsoft Edge will display a pop-up warning when you try to close multiple active tabs.

-There will be two choices.
+There will be choices.
 “Close All” to exit the browser and “Cancel” to continue using the browser.
-You can also select “Don't show me this question again” at emerging window to disable this feature without opening Edge's Settings page.
+You can also select “Don't show me this question again” at window to disable this feature without opening Edge's Settings page.

 The Microsoft Edge solution is sleek and will not warn you when you have only one tab open.
 The warning only appears when you have several tabs open.